 GLOBAL MARKETS-Rally in stocks runs out of steam as coronavirus toll climbs

-A mid-week rally in Asian share markets halted on Friday and oil prices steadied as the growing death toll and economic damage from a new virus spreading from China curbed further gains.
+Asian share markets slipped on Friday and oil price gains stalled, as the growing death toll and economic damage from the coronavirus outbreak put a lid on the week's sharp rally.

-The death toll in mainland China rose to 636, more than doubling in just under a week, with the number of infections at 31,161.
-One of the first Chinese doctors who raised the alarm about the coronavirus also died from the illness at a Wuhan hospital in the early hours of Friday.
-He was 34.
+The toll in mainland China from the new virus rose to 636, more than doubling in just under a week, with the number of infections at 31,161.
+In the early hours of the morning one of the first Chinese doctors to raise the alarm about the virus died from the illness at a hospital in Wuhan, the outbreak's epicentre.

-MSCI's broadest index of Asia-Pacific shares outside Japan eased 0.5% on Friday as the lingering anxiety over the virus outbreak tempered the mood, though it is still up 3.2% for the week.
-Japan's Nikkei and Korea's Kospi headed lower in morning trade, but are on track for their best week of the year after earlier rises.
+MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.7%.
+Japan's Nikkei and Korea's Kospi were in the red.
+Hong Kong's Hang Seng fell 0.6% and the Shanghai Composite was 0.1% weaker.
+Barring Shanghai, which has recovered about half of its $400 billion wipeout on Monday, all are ahead for the week, amid a broad global rally.

-The rally in global stocks since Monday's wipeout of Chinese equities, and the selldown in bonds, was underpinned by China's sweeping efforts to contain the spread of the virus.
-Beijing has pumped billions of dollars into the money market to stabilise market confidence and support its faltering economy.
-Thursday's news of Chinese tariff cuts on some U.S. goods had also fired up riskier assets.

 "I'm a little surprised at the way European and U.S. investors have shrugged this off.
 I think the reaction in the Asia-Pacific region is much more reasonable.
 There is real uncertainty," he said.
+U.S. stocks overnight gained for a fourth straight session and Wall Street's main indexes hit record highs, while Asian assets - particularly currencies - remain under pressure.

-In morning trade a slide in the safe-haven yen paused, leaving the currency sitting by a two-week low at 109.98 per dollar and poised for its worst weekly loss since last October.
+In Asian trade, the steepest weekly slide in the yen since October has paused, leaving the currency sitting just above a two-week low at 109.93 per dollar.
+Gains in the Australian dollar, a liquid proxy for China because of the heavy exposure of Australian exports, were likewise halted.

 COMMODS CAUTIOUS

-Much is unknown about the conronavirus, including its lethality and transmission routes.
+Much is unknown about the coronavirus, including its lethality and transmission routes.
 The World Health Organization has said it is too early to call a peak in the outbreak.

 Yet China's aggressive response, dubbed a "people's war for epidemic prevention" by President Xi Jinping, appears to have inspired confidence.
-Overnight, bonds were sold and markets rallied from Frankfurt to New York.
-U.S. stocks gained for a fourth straight session and Wall Street's main indexes hit record highs.
-The S&P 500 rose 0.3%.
+Beijing has pumped billions of dollars into the money market to stabilise market confidence and the central bank said on Friday it expects the virus impact to be temporary.

-Owing to much greater exposure to Chinese demand and less access to the benefits of monetary stimulus, commodity prices have been much more sensitive to conditions on the ground.
+Yet, owing to much greater exposure to Chinese demand and less access to the benefits of monetary stimulus, commodity prices have been more sensitive to conditions on the ground.
 Oil and metal prices fell hard as the coronavirus outbreak gained pace and have been slow to recover.

-U.S. crude was firm on Friday at 51.37 per barrel, but is flat for the week and remains 13% below its Jan.
+U.S. crude was firm on Friday at $51.31 per barrel, but is flat for the week and remains 13% below its Jan.
 21 level.
-Brent prices settled at $55.12 per barrel.
+Brent prices were last at $55.33 per barrel.
 A rally in copper - often seen as a barometer of global economic health because of its wide industrial use - ran out of steam on Thursday and closed flat in London at $5,735-a-tonne .

 "We think that demand could come back strongly as opposed to gradually in Q2 2020," said Commonwealth Bank commodities analyst Vivek Dhar.
 "But the risk in the near term is that provinces take longer to return to work in order to contain the spread of the virus."